The Economic Consequences of Financial Audit Regulation in the Charitable Sector

 46 Pages Posted: 12 Nov 2018 Last revised: 7 Dec 2021

-I investigate how financial audit regulation in the charitable sector affects donor behavior.
-I propose that audit mandates alleviate the moral-hazard concerns of small and dispersed donors dealing at arm’s length.
+I provide evidence on the effects of financial audit mandates in the charitable sector, in particular their influence on donor behavior.
 My empirical strategy relies on variation in size-based exemption thresholds across states and differences in size driven by the nature of charities’ activities.
 Consistent with audit mandates reducing donors’ reliance on charity reputation, I find audit mandates are associated with a lower concentration of donations on the largest, most well-known charities.
 I show this reallocation of resources allows the charitable sector to serve more diverse geographic areas and social needs.
 In terms of the effect on willingness to give, I document that audit mandates are associated with a higher proportion of taxpayers who donate.
-However, I only observe a sizable impact on total contributions in dollars for charities that conduct activities that are particularly opaque to outside donors.
-Collectively, these results suggest audit regulation reduces information frictions and thereby affects resource allocation in the market for charitable giving.
-Nevertheless, I cannot conclude that this reallocation of donations justifies the costs imposed on charities.
+However, I only observe a sizable impact on total contributions in dollars for charities with high inherent information asymmetry.
+Collectively, these results suggest financial audit regulation reduces information frictions and thereby affects resource allocation in the market for charitable giving.

 Keywords: Financial-reporting regulation, auditing, resource allocation, nonprofit organizations

 Suggested Citation: Suggested Citation